-The National Museum of Montserrat managed by the Montserrat National Trust is located in Litte Bay and puts exhibitions related to the island’s history and culture from pre-Columbian to present.
+The National Museum of Montserrat, managed by the Montserrat National Trust, is located in Litte Bay and puts exhibitions related to the island’s history and culture from pre-Columbian to the present.
 At the Montserrat National Trust in Salem, there is a beautiful botanical garden for exploration at one’s leisure.
-There are a few gardens including the: dry garden, medicinal garden, and Amerindian garden.
-Also an area for economic plants like sugar cane, lime, cotton, bananas, plantain, mangoes and other fruit trees.
+There are a few gardens, including the: dry garden, medicinal garden, and Amerindian garden.
+Also an area for economic plants like sugar cane, lime, cotton, bananas, plantain, mangoes, and other fruit trees.
 Then there is a seasonal ghaut which showcases the vegetation found in the Center Hills of Montserrat.
 Finally, there is a cute gift shop to purchase a range of Montserrat memorabilia and trinkets.

 7. Go Diving & Snorkeling